bitcoin-dot-org/developer.bitcoin.org/glossary.rst

     A local testing environment in which developers can almost instantly generate blocks on demand for testing events, and can create private satoshis with no real-world value.

     **Not to be confused with:** Testnet (a global testing environment which mostly mimics mainnet)

+  Root certificate
+    A certificate belonging to a certificate authority (CA).

   RPC byte order
     A hash digest displayed with the byte order reversed; used in Bitcoin Core RPCs, many block explorers, and other software.